 Nigar Fataliyeva (2013) is the English editor for Meydan.TV/en in New York City.

-Hannah Gaber (2016), named the Outstanding Graduate Student at the school's Just Desserts student awards in May, is a video and multimedia journalist for the Arizona Republic.
+Hannah Gaber (2016), named the Outstanding Graduate Student, was a video and multimedia journalist at the Arizona Republic.
+She is now making a film in Cyprus through a Fulbright research grant.

 Sarah Gassen (2010) is a columnist and editorial writer at the Arizona Daily Star, and an adjunct instructor for the UA School of Journalism.